daltroedu/acmevita/README.md

 └── requirements.txt
 ```

 The application must be run in *development* or *production* environments, via Docker.
-To run without Docker, install Python 3, the `requirements.txt` dependencies, Postgres and create the databases/credentials according to `.env`.
+To run without Docker, install Python 3, the `requirements.txt` dependencies, Postgres and create the databases/credentials according to `.env` (.env file just for example).

 ## Settings